Siphon880gh/budget-tracker/README.md

 Installation
 ---
 Run `npm install` to download npm modules.
 Then start express server with `npm run start`.
-Visit localhost:3001 to begin using.
-Alternately, you can deploy to a node server like Heroku.
+Visit localhost:3001 to begin trying it out on localhost.
+You can deploy to your own server for personal use.
+A good solution is Heroku with MongoDB Atlas.

 Tests
 ---